Man charged with murder of boy in road-rage shooting - WTMJ

 “With respect to the charges against both, I absolutely am convinced they’re rock solid,” Orange County District Attorney Todd Spitzer told reporters.

-The couple’s Tuesday arraignment was postponed to June 18 and a judge set their bail at $2 million for Eriz and $500,000 for Lee pending that hearing.
+The couple appeared for a Superior Court hearing via video Tuesday but didn’t enter a plea.
+Their arraignment was postponed to June 18 and a judge set their bail at $2 million for Eriz and $500,000 for Lee pending that hearing.

 Eriz could face 40 years to life in prison if convicted on all counts.
 Lee faces up to three years in prison and one year in county jail.